 Crest Financial, which said it owns 6.6 percent of Clearwire’s Class A shares, filed suit to block the takeover, which it called “the capstone in Sprint’s ongoing effort to interfere with Clearwire’s ability to operate as an independent company.”

 Clearwire CEO Erik Prusch said today that his company explored a range of options, including a 2010 spectrum sale and financing alternatives, without success.
-Google Inc. and Time Warner Cable (TWC) Inc., two other investors, sold their stakes for $2.26 and $1.37 a share, respectively, Prusch said in an interview.
+Google Inc. and Time Warner Cable (TWC:US) Inc., two other investors, sold their stakes for $2.26 and $1.37 a share, respectively, Prusch said in an interview.
 Craig McCaw’s investment fund Eagle River Holdings LLC, meanwhile, sold its holdings for $2.97 last week.

 “The board was unanimously able to determine this was the best path forward,” Prusch said.